IgniteUI/igniteui-docfx/en/components/input-group.md

 The following samples demonstrate how to configure input validation when using [template-driven](https://angular.io/guide/forms) or [reactive forms](https://angular.io/guide/reactive-forms).

 ### Template-Driven Forms
-Template-driven form validation is achieved by adding validation attributes, i.e., `required`, `minLength`, etc., to the `input` element.
+Template-driven form validation is achieved by adding validation attributes, i.e., `required`, `minlength`, etc., to the `input` element.

 ```html
 <form>